 You might not have heard of Norqain, but they are an independent watchmaker based in the heart of Swiss watchmaking country – exactly where you should want your watches to be made.
 The Norqain Freedom 60 GMT is a cleanly designed classic GMT watch, with an opaline white dial that contrasts strongly with the blue and red GMT ring inside the dial.

 The 40mm stainless steel watch offers some serious wrist presence thanks to the 14.5mm thickness of the case.
 It’s a proper travel watch, with 100m of water resistance and 70 hours of power reserve thanks to the Norqain Manufacture Caliber NN20/2.
-For us to include this beauty on this list of best watches for men in 2021 – not a tough choice, at all.
+For us to include this beauty on this list of best watches for men – not a tough choice, at all.

-In a first for the French leather goods company, Hermès launched a more casual sports watch for 2021, with a solid offering that should have fans of the watch brand licking their lips.
+In a first for the French leather goods company, Hermès launched a more casual sports watch in 2021, with a solid offering that should have fans of the watch brand licking their lips.
 Featuring a cushion case shape that measures 39mm in diameter, Hermès has chosen to make the case in lightweight titanium, finished with a satin brushed effect.

 All considered, the Hermès H08 is a sports watch that could easily slip under the radar, with a black nickle-treated dial and a comfortable three-link titanium bracelet.
 Powering the watch is the Hermes Manufacture movement H1837, which has been the workhorse caliber for the watch brand for close to a decade, offering 50 hours of power reserve.